How to stop forgetting what you studied for the FE exam.

 The Forgetting Curve

 Simply put, the forgetting curve says that we will always have an exponential decline in memory after learning something new.
 This means the information we learn is lost over time if there is no attempt to retain it.
-The graph also hypothesizes that we tend to decease our memory by 1/2 in a matter of days or weeks unless we make an effort to review the learned material.
+The graph also hypothesizes that we tend to decrease our memory by 50% in a matter of days or weeks unless we make an effort to review the learned material.

 So, for the FE exam, depending on the person, most of us will likely forget a lot of the newly acquired information if we do not make a conscious effort to review what we learned.

 If we focus on the Civil FE exam, it covers an astounding total of 14 sections.
 Mind you, these are basically 14 different courses!
 How the heck are we supposed to retain all of that information without forgetting it?
 Let’s reframe this question and ask: